guden/Four-Opens/doc/source/opencommunity.rst

 Education & On-boarding
 -----------------------

-Goal to make the barrier to entry as low as possible.
+The goal is to make the barrier to entry as low as possible.
 Clear, discoverable and digestible documentation Recorded and real time on-boarding sessions - webinars, f2f sessions at events Suggest training the trainer - creating a toolbox and guidelines to provide